 Chiropractic medicine utilizes a variety of treatments/therapies that are designed to manipulate/adjust the:

 These treatments focus on the entire body to relieve pain and improve functional ability.
-This is referred to as spinal manipulative therapy or SMT, but there are many other treatment methods and techniques.
+This is referred to as spinal manipulative therapy or SMT, but many other treatment methods and techniques exist.

 Every chiropractor has a personal treatment approach based on the patient’s condition/s, medical history, and personalized treatment plan.
-A chiropractor will begin traditionally starting off with soft, natural, less-invasive treatments.
-If these do not generate positive results they will move on to more aggressive techniques.
+A chiropractor will begin traditionally start off with soft, natural, less-invasive treatments.
+They will move on to more aggressive techniques if these do not generate positive results.

 At every stage of the chiropractic process, there is a strict emphasis maintained on proactively discussing with the patient exactly what is taking place and what is going to happen.
 A chiropractor makes sure that the patient understands everything that occurs during:

-This is all done in order to educate the patient and receive direct permission to start the treatment.
+This is done to educate the patient and receive direct permission to start the treatment.
 The emphasis on informed consent is essential.
-This is because some chiropractic techniques could carry material risk.
+This is because some chiropractic techniques could carry material risks.
 This means that a certain technique or particular procedure could possibly cause injury.

-A chiropractor will thoroughly examine a patient before making any sort of diagnosis or treatment plan.
+A chiropractor will thoroughly examine a patient before making any diagnosis or treatment plan.
 The assessment can include:

-The characteristics of the pain, any red flag symptoms that require further diagnostic testing will be conducted to remove any potentially serious medical issues that can be associated with neck or lower lumbar back pain-like:
+The characteristics of the pain and any red flag symptoms that require further diagnostic testing will be conducted to remove any potentially serious medical issues that can be associated with neck or lower lumbar back pain-like:

-There can be many reasons as to why low lumbar back pain happens.
+There can be many reasons why low lumbar back pain happens.
 A chiropractor will investigate and develop a personally customized treatment plan.
-Next a physical exam will be performed.
+Next, a physical exam will be performed.
 This includes an orthopedic and neurological exam.
 These will test the: